canonical/is-charms-contributing-guide/CONTRIBUTING.md

 The docstring of a test has 3 sections, *arrange*, *act* and *assert*.
 Arrange explains the pre-conditions required for the test, act explains what steps the test performs and assert explains what the state must be after all actions are complete.
-If the description for each stage is longer than one line, any additional lines are indented by the default indentation of the file.
+If the description for a section is longer than one line, any additional lines are indented by the default indentation of the file.
 The test code is separated into blocks for each section.
 For example: